 - 1. Each Wild Card entry is allowed a maximum of 2 engines for their exclusive use during each event. - 2.
-Wild Card entries may use engines from any manufacturer currently competing in the FIM Grand Prix World Championship Moto3 Class or the FIM CEV Moto3 Junior World Championship, provided such engines meet the current FIM World Championship Grand Prix regulations.
+Wild Card entries may use engines from any manufacturer currently competing in the FIM Grand Prix World Championship Moto3 Class or the FIM CEV Moto3 Junior World Championship, provided such engines meet the current FIM Grand Prix World Championship Regulations.

-Such engines may be a currently approved engine or any previously approved engine from the 2015, 2016, 2017, 2018, 2019 seasons of the relevant championship, provided such engines meet the current FIM World Championship Grand Prix regulations.
+Such engines may be a currently approved engine or any previously approved engine from the 2015 or later seasons of the relevant championship, provided such engines meet the current FIM Grand Prix World Championship Regulations.